Little Known Sexual Crimes in the Malaysian Penal Code

 Unlike many other countries, it is unfortunate that Malaysian Penal Code does not recognize that a female can rape.

-As Malaysian citizens consists of people of various race and religion, the prohibition of incest is restricted to sexual intercourse between a man and a woman whom are prohibited to marry according to "law, religion, custom or usage applicable to him or her".
+As Malaysian citizens consist of people of various races and religions, the prohibition of incest is restricted to sexual intercourse between a man and a woman whom are prohibited to marry according to "law, religion, custom or usage applicable to him or her".

 Buggery with Animal

-Cunnilingus i.e. oral sex performed on a female, however, is not a crime.
+Cunnilingus i.e. oral sexual intercourse performed on a female, however, is not a crime.